Sonsbeek: Inaugural exhibition (1949)

 The 1949 inaugural exhibition featured over 200 sculptures that were installed along the park's pathways.
 It was attended by over 100,000 visitors.
 The first instalment included artists such as Auguste Rodin, Henry Moore, and Pablo Picasso.
 Later exhibitions featured artists such as Jenny Holzer, Claes Oldenburg and others.

 Sonsbeek buiten de perken (1971)

 The 1971 installment of the show titled Sonsbeek buiten de perken (Sonsbeek out of bounds) was among the best known, and often criticized, of the Sonsbeek exhibitions.
 In that edition, curator Wim Bereem conceived it as a venue for experimentation and investigation of the issues of "space and spatial relationships" that would include sculpture, conceptual art, as well as video art and film.
 He commissioned works outside of the traditional boundaries of the park, including two large-scale earth projects, Broken Circle/Spiral Hill by Robert Smithson and The Observatory by Robert Morris.
-These were the only major land art installations in Europe to be ever completed by American artists.
+These were the only major land art installations in Europe ever completed by American artists.